 DONALD L. RUDBERG, E-mail

-Many of you are familiar with Don Rudberg and have known him over the past decades as a union official and a strong proponent of workers’ rights.
-Whether Don has been organizing a lobbying effort in Harrisburg related to Workers’ Compensation Act changes, standing shoulder to shoulder with union members on the picket line, or protesting against non-union efforts of big business, there is no doubt where his loyalties lie.
-His experience as a blue collar worker assists our attorneys in understanding the intricacies of industry and interplay between the law and employment issues.
+Many of you are familiar with Don Rudberg and have known him over the past decades as a prior union official and a strong proponent of workers’ rights and union values.
+As a union member, he served as chairman of various committees as well as Recording Secretary and Local Union President.
+Don is a third-generation steelworker.
+Whether Don has been organizing a lobbying effort in Harrisburg related to Workers’ Compensation Act changes, standing shoulder to shoulder with union members on the picket line or protesting against non-union efforts of big business, there is no doubt where his loyalties lie.
+His experience as a blue collar worker assists our attorneys in understanding the intricacies of industry, Collective Bargaining Agreements and the deep rooted substance of union ideology.

 KERI RUDBERG MCCANN, E-mail